Anomalies in Hadronic $B$ Decays

 Another curious result is related to the ratio $|C/T|$.
 Naively, we expect $|C/T| = 1/3$, simply by counting colors.
 This expectation is borne out by theoretical calculations.
 In QCD factorization, this ratio is computed for $B \to \pi K$ decays ($\Delta S=1$).
 It is found that $|C'/T'| \simeq 0.2$ at NLO \cite{Beneke:2001ev}, while at NNLO, $0.13 \le |C'/T'| \le 0.43$, with a central value of $|C'/T'| = 0.23$, very near its NLO value \cite{Bell:2007tv, Bell:2009nk, Beneke:2009ek, Bell:2015koa}.

-On the other hand, the fits of Table \ref{tab:params_diags} have $|\tC/\tT| = 1.65$ ($\Delta S = 0$), $|\tC'/\tT'| = 0.86$ ($\Delta S = 1$), and $|\tC/\tT| = 1.23$ (SU(3)$_F$).
+On the other hand, the fits of Table \ref{tab:params_diags} have $|\tC/\tT| = 1.65$ ($\Delta S = 0$), $|\tC'/\tT'| = 0.85$ ($\Delta S = 1$), and $|\tC/\tT| = 1.23$ (SU(3)$_F$).
 It is true that $\tT$ and $\tC$ include contributions from $E$, but since $E$ has been shown to be small, $|\tC/\tT| \simeq |C/T|$, and similarly for the primed diagrams.

-If we fix $|\tC^{(\prime)}/\tT^{(\prime)}|$ to 0.2 and redo the fits, we now find that the fit of $\Delta S=1$ decays is worse than before, but still acceptable: $\chi_{\rm min}^2/{\rm d.o.f.} = 6.3/3$, for a $p$-value of 0.10.
+If we fix $|\tC^{(\prime)}/\tT^{(\prime)}|$ to 0.2 and redo the fits, we now find that the fit of $\Delta S=1$ decays is worse than before, but still acceptable: $\chi_{\rm min}^2/{\rm d.o.f.} = 6.8/3$, for a $p$-value of 0.08.
 (But note that $\tA'$ is now the largest diagram in this fit, with $|\tA'/\tT'| = 1.6$.)
-On the other hand, the fit of $\Delta S=0$ decays is considerably worse: $\chi_{\rm min}^2/{\rm d.o.f.} = 18.8/3$, for a $p$-value of $3.1 \times 10^{-4}$, corresponding to a discrepancy with the SM of $3.6\sigma$.
-Finally, if one assumes perfect SU(3)$_F$ symmetry, the best fit has $\chi_{\rm min}^2/{\rm d.o.f.} = 55.5/18$, for a $p$-value of $1.1 \times 10^{-5}$.
-The discrepancy with the SM has grown to $4.4\sigma$.
+On the other hand, the fit of $\Delta S=0$ decays is considerably worse: $\chi_{\rm min}^2/{\rm d.o.f.} = 18.8/3$, for a $p$-value of $3.1 \times 10^{-4}$, corresponding to a discrepancy with the SM$_{\rm{SU(3)}_F}$ of $3.6\sigma$.
+Finally, if one assumes perfect SU(3)$_F$ symmetry, the best fit has $\chi_{\rm min}^2/{\rm d.o.f.} = 55.8/18$, for a $p$-value of $9.4 \times 10^{-6}$.
+The discrepancy with the SM$_{\rm{SU(3)}_F}$ has grown to $4.4\sigma$.

-As we have seen, in the global fit to both $\Delta S=0$ and $\Delta S=1$ decays, the discrepancy with the SM is $3.5\sigma$ if $|\tC/\tT|$ is unconstrained, and it jumps to $4.4\sigma$ if $|\tC/\tT|$ is fixed to be 0.2.
+As we have seen, in the global fit to both $\Delta S=0$ and $\Delta S=1$ decays, the discrepancy with the SM$_{\rm{SU(3)}_F}$ is $3.6\sigma$ if $|\tC/\tT|$ is unconstrained, and it jumps to $4.4\sigma$ if $|\tC/\tT|$ is fixed to be 0.2.
 In Fig.~\ref{Observables_chi2}, we identify the observables that contribute the most to the $\chi^2$ of each of these fits.
 On the whole, the large-$\chi^2$ observables are different for the two fits; the only ones that are important for both fits are the CP-averaged branching ratio and direct CP asymmetry of $B_s^0 \to K^+ K^-$.
+This is unsurprising, given that this decay figures in both experimental results exhibiting large SU(3)$_F$ breaking [see Eq.~(\ref{expSU3break})].

-(This decay was identified as problematic in Ref.~\cite{Bhattacharya:2022akr}.)
-We also note that $\Delta S=1$ decays play an important role in these discrepancies.
+Note that $\Delta S=1$ decays play a particularly important role in these discrepancies.
+This suggests that there may be new-physics contributions to $b \to s u {\bar u}$ and $b \to s d {\bar d}$.
 Perhaps there is a connection with the semileptonic $\bsll$ anomalies.